enqueuezero/site/concrete-architecture/server-is-not-a-necessity.md

 ---
-Title: Release as a Library
+Title: Server is not a necessity
 Parent: Release
 ---

-## Release as a Library
+## Server is not a necessity

-*Releasing as a library* is a principle of distributing software as a set of programming interfaces, that is, the end user accesses the features of the software by invoking function calls.
+*"Server is not a necessity*" is a principle of offering functions without running a standalone server-side program.

+There are a wide variaty of software that needs to run as servers, such as database, cache, message queue, if you will.
+They have proved to be stable and mature as many areas as backing system, social network website, blogging website, and even space exploration program.
+Server, as one of the most closed model to their functions, takes care of the queries, messages, caches, etc. It listens on network packages, and send instant responses.

-Distribution is among the crucial steps in the life cycle of any software.
-Other than opting for library, you could release software as a command-line tool, a service, or even mix all of them.
-When releasing as a library, we guarantee the functions provided by the library coexist in the same runtime with the main application.
-It allows us to discover and exploit a solution towards the best performance and extendability from the scope of the problem we want to solve.
+However, it doesn't necessarily means such functions have to be in the server form.
+There’s a chance to run no additional processes.
+What if we opt for a library design, that is, fully shift to a design that functions are invoked locally.
+When opting for a library design, we guarantee the functions provided by the library coexist in the same runtime with the main application.
+To use an application, you don't need to start process X, Y, Z.

-Let's first see some examples.
+In the rest of the chapter,  I'll show you some industry-proven examples that embrace that principle of "*Server is not a necessity*".

 ## ZeroMQ: Message Queue as a Library